isfiaya/TravelPlanner-Udacity-FinalProject/README.md

 ## NOTES:

-This project requires you to build out a travel app that, at a minimum, obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.
+This project requires to build out a travel app that obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.

 ### information about project